robcarver17/pysystemtrade/docs/data.md

 <a name="create_multiple_prices"></a>
 ## Creating and storing multiple prices

 The next stage is to create and store *multiple prices*.
 Multiple prices are the price and contract identifier for the current contract we're holding, the next contract we'll hold, and the carry contract we compare with the current contract for the carry trading rule.
 They are required for the next stage, calculating back-adjusted prices, but are also used directly by the carry trading rule in a backtest.
 Constructing them requires a roll calendar, and prices for individual futures contracts.
 You can see an example of multiple prices [here](/data/futures/multiple_prices_csv/AEX.csv).
-Obviously this is .csv, but the internal representation of a dataframe will look pretty similar.
+Obviously this is a .csv, but the internal representation of a dataframe will look pretty similar.

 ### Creating multiple prices from adjusted prices